Bushra3895/Stopwatch-Timer-App/README.md

 ## 🙋‍♂️ Author

-Made with ❤️ — Feel free to reach out or star ⭐ the repo if you found it useful!
+Made with Bushra Shabbir ❤️ — Feel free to reach out or star ⭐ the repo if you found it useful!